 The idea is that when the callee does not answer within a timeout (15...30s), the call is forwarded by the terminating exchange into a new number (C-number).
-A subscriber has procedures for modifying the C-number.
+A subscriber has procedures (dialing sequences) for activating and deactivating the service and modifying the C-number.